 How Do You Effectively Control Listeria Monocytogenes in Your Organisation?

 Effective control of L. monocytogenes is challenging.
 It requires intensive management and extensive resources.

 This is usually in the form of effective HACCP and Food Safety Management Systems that ensure that food production facilities ascribe to the highest food safety standards.

 Even though the risk of contracting listeriosis is relatively low, the consequences are devastating for both the consumer and the processor when it does occur.

 The presence of L. monocytogenes in raw ingredients emphasizes the importance of adequate cooking (thermal processing) to destroy the organism.

 Preventing the spread of Listeriosis starts with proper housekeeping and cleaning.
-Factory employees need to ensure they maintain good hygiene practises all the time.
+Factory employees need to ensure they maintain good hygiene practices all the time.
 Factories need to be thoroughly cleaned and disinfected.
-Proper verification systems including taking micro swabs, visual observation, etc become necessary to ensure effectiveness and efficiency of cleaning.
+Proper verification systems including taking micro swabs, visual observation, etc become necessary to ensure the effectiveness and efficiency of cleaning.

 Well Trained Staff Can Help Prevention

 Employee training also plays an important role in controlling contamination problems.
 Employees must understand the organism, observe basic sanitation principles, and gain the same sense of personal responsibility exhibited by management and regulatory officials.